invenia/blog/_posts/2019-10-30-julialang-features-part-1.md

  - function names become qualified as `GlobalRef(mod, func)`.
 Untyped IR is stored in a `CodeInfo` object.
 It is not particularly pleasent to write, though for a intermidate representation it is fairly readable.
-The particularly hard part is that expressions return values are `SSAValues` which are defined by position.
+The particularly hard part is that expression return values are `SSAValues` which are defined by position.
-So if you add code, you need to renumber them.
+So if code is added, return values need to be renumbered.
-`Core.Compiler`, and `Cassette` and `IRTools` define various helpers to make this easier, but for out simple example we don't need them.
+`Core.Compiler`, `Cassette` and `IRTools` define various helpers to make this easier, but for out simple example we don't need them.

 ### Generated Functions

 [Generated functions](https://docs.julialang.org/en/v1/manual/metaprogramming/#Generated-functions-1)
 take types as inputs and return the AST (Abstract Syntax Tree) for what code should run, based on information in the types.
 This is a kind of metaprogramming.
 Take for example a function `f` with input an `N`-dimensional array (type `AbstractArray{T, N}`).
 Then a generated function for `f` might construct code with `N` nested loops to process each element.
 It is then possible to generate code that only accesses the fields we want, which gives substantial performance improvements.

-For a more detailed example lets consider merging `NamedTuple`s/ This could be done with a regular function:
+For a more detailed example lets consider merging `NamedTuple`s.
+This could be done with a regular function:

 ```julia